karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

   - Take note of the password for future use.

+> [!WARNING]
-  > Note: Using the default admin credentials is not recommended for production environments.
+> Using the default admin credentials is not recommended for production environments.
 It is advised to change the password and secure the Nexus instance properly.

 - [x] Task 4: Configure Nexus Docker repository
   - Access the Nexus web interface at `http://<remote-server-ip>:8081`.